yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-faq.md

 Yugabyte Cloud is a fully managed YugabyteDB-as-a-Service that allows you to run YugabyteDB clusters on Google Cloud Platform (GCP), Amazon Web Services (AWS), and Microsoft Azure (coming soon).

-Yugabyte Cloud clusters are accessed via [YSQL](../../api/ysql) and [YCQL](../../api/ysql) client APIs, and administered using the Yugabyte Cloud Console.
+Yugabyte Cloud clusters are accessed via [YSQL](../../api/ysql) and [YCQL](../../api/ysql) client APIs, and administered using the Yugabyte Cloud console.

 See also [Yugabyte Cloud](https://www.yugabyte.com/cloud/) at yugabyte.com.